Danby Premiere 70 Pint Dehumidifier DDR70A2GP Dehumidifier

 gives you control over the humidity level (set target RH to any five percent increment from 30% to 90%) and provides you with a

 reading of the current relative humidity in the room.
-Lastly, two fan speeds give you some control over noise.
+Lastly, two fan speeds give you some control over noise, and the redesign of the fan, which

 In terms of energy usage, the Danby DDR70A2GP is Energy Star qualified, and even with the fan and condenser running